Test Script Intention Generation for Mobile Application via GUI Image and Code Understanding: Approach

-With the code snippets of the response methods, we use another `Encoder-Decoder'' structure deep learning model to understand the code snippet and generate the code intention.
-Our model is based on the code2seq model proposed by Alon \etal \cite{alon2018code2seq}.
+We use another ``Encoder-Decoder'' structure deep learning model to understand the code snippet of the response method and generate the code intentions.
+Our model is based on the \cdsq model proposed by Alon \etal \cite{alon2018code2seq}.
+The \cdsq model is one of the state-of-the-art and representative approaches for the app source code comment generation, and will not bring much time overhead.
 In natural language processing tasks, the input of the model is the natural language fragments.
-However, for code snippet input, texts cannot be directly processed due to the special semantics and syntax.
-As used in many program understanding models like \cite{alon2019code2vec} \cite{alon2018code2seq}, code snippets are transferred into abstract syntax trees (AST).
-Then, the AST paths are fed into the encoder-decoder models to generate code intents.
+However, for code snippet input, texts cannot be directly processed because they contain specific semantics and syntax.
+As used in many program understanding models like \cite{alon2018code2seq, alon2019code2vec}, code snippets are transferred into abstract syntax trees (AST) to keep the semantics and syntax information.
+AST is a 6-dimension tuple: $AST = \langle N, T, X, s, delta, val \rangle$, where the $N$ is the non-leaf node set; $T$ is the leaf node set; $X$ is the leaf node value set; $s$ is the root node; $delta$ is the map from $N$ to $N \cup T$, which means the relationship of father nodes and the corresponding son nodes, and $val$ is the map from $T$ to $X$, which binds each leaf node with the specific value \cite{allamanis2015suggesting, allamanis2016convolutional}.